FSPGrowth

 getRuntime()[source]

-Calculating the total amount of runtime taken by the mining process
+Total runtime taken by the mining process.

 Returns: